 - how lab results have nothing to do with simply “falling in the normal range”

 - that it’s not just “all in the patient’s head”

 - to take the patient experience more seriously

 - why Synthroid has been quite inadequate for most…sooner…or later.

 - understanding how common adrenal issues (adrenal fatigue) can be, and how to properly treat it

-** Canada’s own version of Natural Desiccated Thyroid is made by Erfa.
+- Canada’s own version of Natural Desiccated Thyroid is made by Erfa.
 But unfortunately, patients have reported that some batches have resulted in a return of symptoms.
-This blog post is still active about that problem with certain batches of Erfa!!
+This blog post was active for quite awhile about that problem with certain batches of Erfa!!

 - Come on over to Like the STTM Facebook page to get daily inspiration and information from the FLAGSHIP of worldwide patient experiences and wisdom from which all other websites and groups borrow. lol.